alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 date:   2016-01-03 23:14:00 -0700
 ---

-This, unfortunately, is not a post where I apply deep learning to philosophy texts to see if I can generate new ones.
-(Although that does sound fun.)

-Instead, this is about my feelings on what principles deep learning is founded on, how the field works, why people do research in the field and how, broad topics in the field I find interesting, and future research directions that look promising.
+This post is my feelings on what principles deep learning is founded on, how the field works, why people do research in the field and how, broad topics in the field I find interesting, and future research directions that look promising.